scaldi/scaldi-website/learn.md

 {% endhighlight %}

 I would like to point out how `Actor` are bound.
 It is important, that you bind them with `toProvider` function.
-It will make sure, that Scaldi always creates new instances of the `Actor` classes when you injecting them with `injectActorRef` or `injectActorProps`.
+It will make sure that Scaldi always creates new instances of the `Actor` classes when you injecting them with `injectActorRef` or `injectActorProps`.
 These two methods actually use Akka mechanisms to configure an actor instance under-the-hood, but the actor instance creation itself is always delegated to Scaldi.
 During this process, Akka requires a delegate to always create new instances of an actor, so by binding `Actor`s with `toProvider` you are fulfilling the protocol, that Akka implies.

-You can find a tutorial and an example akka application in Scaldi Akka Example ([GitHub]({{site.link.scaldi-akka-example-github}}), [Blog]({{site.link.scaldi-akka-example-blog}}), [Typesafe activator template]({{site.link.scaldi-akka-example-template}})).
+You can find a tutorial and an example Akka application in Scaldi Akka Example ([GitHub]({{site.link.scaldi-akka-example-github}}), [Blog]({{site.link.scaldi-akka-example-blog}}), [Typesafe activator template]({{site.link.scaldi-akka-example-template}})).

 ### Singleton Actors

-In some cases you may want to create a singleton actors - they will be created and bond once and then injected in other actors that want to work with them.
+In some cases you may want to create a singleton actors - they will be created and bound once and then injected in other actors that want to work with them.

 Generally I would recommend to create actors within another actors and then send references around to propagate them to all places that want to use this actor ref, because in most cases you also need to take care of proper actor supervision hierarchy.